Novactive/Nova-eZPlatform-Bundles/README.md

 ----------------------------

-- This bundle features are inspired by https://github.com/cjw-network/cjw_newsletter fusionned with eZ Mailing (and old Novactive bundle neven released in Open Source)
+- This bundle features are inspired by https://github.com/cjw-network/cjw_newsletter fusionned with eZ Mailing (and old Novactive bundle never released in Open Source)